-2. The trade or industry to which this order shall apply is plumbing and gasfitting.
+2. The trade or industry to which this order shall apply is painting, paperhanging, decorating, signwriting, and glazing, other than leadlightmaking.

-3. Every contract of apprenticeship and every alteration or amendment thereof shall be in writing signed by the employer and the apprentice, and, if the apprentice is under the age of twenty-one years, by the parent or guardian (if any) of the apprentice, and shall be registered by the employer in the prescribed manner, within four-teen days of the date thereof, with the District Registrar.
+3. Every contract of apprenticeship and every alteration or amendment thereof shall be in writing and signed by the employer and the apprentice, and, if the apprentice is under the age of twenty-one years, by the parent or guardian (if any) of the apprentice, and shall be registered by the employer in the prescribed manner within fourteen days of the date thereof, with the District Registrar.

-4. The minimum age at which a person may commence to serve as an apprentice shall be fourteen years in the case of a boy who has passed Standard VI, and fifteen years in any other case.
+4. The minimum age at which a person may commence to serve

+an apprenticeship shall be fifteen years.

-5. The term of apprenticeship shall be six years.
+5. The term of apprenticeship shall be five years.

 6. The proportion of the total number of apprentices to the total number of journeymen employed in the industry in the district shall be not more than one to three.
-The proportion of apprentices to any employer or firm shall be as follows: Each firm or employer shall be entitled to one apprentice; after that the number employed shall not exceed one apprentice to each two journeymen or fraction of two.
+The proportion of the total number of apprentices to the total number of journeymen employed by any employer shall be not more than one to two.

-7. For the purpose of determining from time to time the total number of journeymen employed by any employer or in the trade or industry in the district each employer shall, during the month of April in each year, furnish to the District Registrar a statement of the number of journeymen employed by him for at least two-thirds full time during the six months ended on the 31st day of March last preceding.
+7. For the purpose of determining from time to time the total number of journeymen employed by any employer, or in the trade or industry in the district, each employer shall, during the month of April in each year, furnish to the District Registrar a statement of the number of journeymen employed by him for at least two-thirds full time during the six months ended on the 31st day of March last preceding.
 Every employer who has not furnished such statement for the six months ended on the 31st day of March, 1924, shall do so during the month of January, 1925.
 For the purposes of this order an employer who himself works at the trade shall be entitled to count himself as a journeyman.
-An employer shall not be deemed to work at the trade unless he devotes a sufficient portion of his time to the training and supervision of apprentices.